Tools and Resources

 • Within one year of the beginning of the fellowship, you have earned a graduate degree in healthcare or association management from a college or university that is accredited by the regional accrediting association in the United States approved by the U.S. Department of Education or that holds membership in the Association of Universities and Colleges of Canada.

-• Applicant must be authorized to work for any employer in the United States through the term of the postgraduate fellowship, May/June 2024 through May/June 2025.
+• Applicant must be authorized to work for any employer in the United States through the term of the administrative fellowship, May/June 2025 through May/June 2026.
 ACHE does not sponsor visas.

 The Stuart A. Wesbury Jr. Postgraduate Fellowship is offered annually.
 Applications must include: